Richard-Sti/richard-sti.github.io/_pages/about.md

 {% include base_path %}

 Hey there!
 I'm Richard, a Physics master's student at the [Ludwig-Maximilians-University](https://www.en.uni-muenchen.de/), Munich.
-My interests are in galaxy formation and dynamics, particularly the relation between galaxies and their elusive dark matter haloes, gravitational wave-astronomy, Bayesian methods, and machine learning.
+My interests are in galaxy formation and dynamics, particularly the relation between galaxies and their elusive dark matter haloes, and gravitational wave-astronomy.
+On the inference side, I am interested in novel Bayesian methods and machine learning.
 Lastly, whenever I have the time I like to go out for long runs.

 Research